activatedgeek/blog/site/contents/math/res/fragments.md

 title: ML Fragments
 description: Raw unstructured thoughts and ideas.
 date: Jul 05 2020, 15:48 -0700
+updated: Aug 23 2020, 10:36 +0530
 area: math
 cat: res
 ---

 These are just raw keywords which may eventually evolve into their own pages if I dive deep enough.
 For now they are just disconnected "fragments", interesting directions that I may want to pursue.
+These are intentionally abstract.
+Please don't hesitate to reach out if you'd like to discuss more!

 ## Three-Way Markets